medavox/tuki-nuwa/text/lessons/u-iku-sawa1.md

 ([Contact me!](contact.php)), and there are plenty of other people willing to explain tough concepts and give advice.

-With that said, enjoy the lessons, and good luck learning Toki Pona!
+With that said, enjoy the lessons, and good luck learning Tuki Nuwa!

 --------------------------------------------------------
 [to lesson 2 →](okamasona2.php)